embj-org/ej/guides/src/02-BuilderSDK.md

 This line is including stuff we need from the `ej_builder_sdk` that we added to our project when we ran the `cargo add ej-builder-sdk` command.

 - `Action`: is a Rust Enum used to describe the action this script should take (either `Build` or `Run`).
-This let's you use the same script as your build and run script - altough this isn't mandatory.
+This lets us use the same script as our build and run script - although this isn't mandatory.
 - `BuilderEvent`: is a Rust Enum that describe an _Event_ received by EJB.
 For now, the only event we can expect is `Exit` but there may be others in the future as EJ evolves.
 - `BuilderSDK`: is the main BuilderSDK data structure, it will contain every information passed by EJB, this includes:

   - The action to take (`Build` or `Run`)
   - The path to the `config.toml` file
   - The current board name
   - The current board config name

-    These informations allow you to use a single script to handle building and testing your application throughout multiple boards and configs.
+  These informations allow us to use a single script to handle building and testing our application throughout multiple boards and configs.

 - `prelude::*`: is the BuilderSDK _crate_ prelude that imports a `Result` and a common `Error` type that can be used by your script.

 ```rust
 #[tokio::main]
 async fn main() -> Result<()> {
 ```

-These two lines allows us to describe our main function as a Asynchronous - [Wikipedia](<https://en.wikipedia.org/wiki/Asynchrony_(computer_programming)>).
+These two lines allow us to describe our main function as Asynchronous - [Wikipedia](<https://en.wikipedia.org/wiki/Asynchrony_(computer_programming)>).

-BuilderSDK uses _async_ tasks under the hood to manage the connection with EJB in a transparent way so this will allow you to call these functions.
+BuilderSDK uses _async_ tasks under the hood to manage the connection with EJB in a transparent way so this will allow us to call these functions.

 The return type of our main function is the `Result` type.
-This `Result` typed is pulled from the BuilderSDK `prelude` and uses its internal `Error` type as the `Result` error type.
+This `Result` type is pulled from the BuilderSDK `prelude` and uses its internal `Error` type as the `Result` error type.
-This allows you to use the `?` operator to easily handle errors in your application.
+This allows us to use the `?` operator to easily handle errors in our application.

 ```rust
     let sdk = BuilderSdk::init(|sdk, event| async move {